grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 just busy with stuff

+just came back from seeing hasan minhaj on tour in nj, he's really funny

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,